imagineon/ViewConfigurator/Readme.md

 ## TODOs

-At the moment Only UIView specific properties are supported.
-In the future we're going to expand Configurator to work on all UIKit View Subclasses (like UIPageControl, UIScrollView e.g.).
-Also we want to provide some convenice configurations, like using UIColor for CGColor configurations, a shadow configuration set and extensions for third party libraries like ReactiveCocoa.
+In the future we want to provide some convenice configurations, like using UIColor for CGColor configurations, a shadow configuration set and extensions for third party libraries like ReactiveCocoa.
+Also we want to improve on the convenience Configurations.
+Provide a version which will generate on every build and includes Custom UIView Subclasses.

+## Attributions

+Most of the library is generated with the help of Sourcery (https://github.com/krzysztofzablocki/Sourcery/), SourceKitten (https://github.com/jpsim/SourceKitten) frameworks and Stencil template language (https://github.com/kylef/Stencil).

+## Philosophy

+The library is generated with the help of Sourcery by analysing Swift interfaces of UIKit.
+These interfaces are created with the help of SourceKitten.
+We choose not to regenerate during every Build for several reasons.
+At the moment we can't distinguish between readOnly Properties and settable Properties, so a lot of generated Code will not compile.
+Also most of the functions on UIView subclasses are not useful during configuration and are removed after generation.
+And finally it removes the dependency to Sourcery.
+With the code generation we will be able to quickly update the framework after UIKit updates.

+## Current Issues

+Cannot filter out get-only properties during the library generation process.

 ## License